intermine/im-docs/docs/embedding/apps-a.rst

 Middleware
 ----------

 `Apps/A Middleware <https://github.com/intermine/apps-a-middleware>`_ is a glue that makes serving Apps possible.
 It depends on `Node.js <http://nodejs.org/>`_ so make sure it is installed.
-Afterwards either checkout or download & unzip the repo:
+Afterwards either checkout or download & unzip the repo then install its dependencies and run the example:

 .. code-block:: bash

     $ wget https://github.com/intermine/apps-a-middleware/archive/master.zip
     $ unzip master.zip
     $ cd apps-a-middleware-master/

-The repo contains an example of middleware in use.
-Run it:

-... code-block:: bash

     $ npm install
     $ PORT=1234 node example/index.js